SR_THH_web header

 Tackle Height Hub

-Scottish Rugby has created a Tackle Height Hub, your club, school or societies one-stop-shop for everything you need to know about the tackle height trials for the 2023/24 season.
+Scottish Rugby has created a Tackle Height Hub, your club, school or societies one-stop-shop for everything you need to know about the tackle height trials.
+The trials were implemented in season 23/24 and will continue into season 24/25.

 Tackle Height Law Trials – Bitesize Module